geekdave/prometheus_inspec_exporter/README.md

 ```
 alert: StaleInSpecResults
-expr: time() - inspec_checks_mtime{instance=~"$instance"} / 1000 > 120
+expr: time() - inspec_checks_mtime{instance=~"$instance"} / 1000 > 7200
 labels:
   severity: slack
 annotations:
   description: '{{ $labels.instance }} has stale InSpec metrics.'
-  summary: Instance {{ $labels.instance }} expected to have InSpec results refreshed every 60 seconds, but it has been over 120 seconds.
+  summary: Instance {{ $labels.instance }} expected to have InSpec results refreshed every hour, but it has been over 2 hours.
 Please check that the cron job is running as expected.
 ``